 The Maryland Aviation Administration (MAA) has identified confined spaces on BWI Thurgood Marshall (BWI Marshall) and Martin State Airport property which require adherence to confined space entry procedures for personnel access in accordance with Occupational and Health Standards for Permit Confined Spaces (OSHA 29 CFR 1910.146).
 MAA has compiled and maintains a list of all known Confined Spaces located on BWI Marshall Airport property.
 This list is not guaranteed to be accurate or all inclusive, but is the result of a diligent effort by MAA to maintain an inventory of all confined spaces and associated potential hazards to workers at BWI Marshall Airport.
 The list is updated annually as confined space classifications change.
-Martin State Airport does not maintain a confined space list so it is incumbent upon the Designer to assess each potential confined space.
+Martin State Airport does not maintain a confined space.
 The following requirements apply to all Designers engaging in confined space entry as part of their work.